353words/food/README.md

 _Note: In your company, make sure *every* column/field is documented.
 I'm getting paid to poke in companies data, and the amount of times they can't explain a field to me is way too big._

-After reading the data description, you decide to use only some of the fields and rename them have better sense.
+After reading the data description, you decide to use only some of the fields and rename some of them.

 - `businessname` will become `business_name`
 - `licstatus` will become `license_status`